backdrop/backdrop-issues/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other information that could help, such as:
 - Backdrop CMS version:
 - Web server and its version:
+- PHP version:
+- Database sever (MySQL or MariaDB?) and its version:
 - Operating System and its version:
 - Browser(s) and their versions: